“Education is important but big biceps is importanter”…

 The first symptom of a tear or strain to the muscle will be pain.
 Though some pain is expected after a workout or heavy activity load with delayed onset muscle soreness this should not last more than a few days, nor be debilitating.
 Acute pain and swelling or bruising will also be indicative of a strain or tear and it may increase when trying to contract or flex the muscle.
 Complete rupture of the tendons can cause bulges to occur as the ends of the tendons separate and recoil.
 Some tears may be asymptomatic, not acutely painful; however, they may present as muscular ache and functional difficulties, especially when attempting overhead movements.

 Though biceps tears are the most common and holds a great deal of attention, strains, sprains and tears can occur in any muscles though will all present with similar symptoms.
-It will be important to attend an appointment with a physio to gain an accurate diagnosis and start treatment to remedy the issue.
+It will be important to attend an appointment with a physio to gain an accurate diagnosis and start an arm physiotherapy treatment regimen to remedy the issue.

 Physiotherapy will help you to make a full recovery from a biceps injury as our team will help guide your treatment through manual therapy to make sure that the tendon heals properly and a reloading program to ensure a swift return to work or sport.